 Another one of the “big things” to see on the drive between Sydney and Melbourne is a special tribute to famous bushranger Ned Kelly.

-About an hour further down the Hume Highway, just south of Wangaratta, is Glenrowan a small town made famous for being the location of the infamous Kelly Gang’s made their last stand.
+About an hour further down the Hume Highway, just south of Wangaratta, Glenrowan is a small town made famous for being the location where the infamous Kelly Gang bushrangers made their last stand.

-The town pays tribute to this history with a number of monuments, the biggest being the gigantic statue of Ned Kelly attached to the local post office.
+The town leans very heavily into this history with a number of monuments and attractions, the biggest being the gigantic statue of Ned Kelly attached to the local post office.

-If you have the time however, Ned Kelly’s Last Stand at the Glenrowan Tourist Centre also has an animatronic display of the gangs last stand as well as a museum documenting the history of the famous bushranger, in particular his final moments.
+If you have an interest in this part of Australian history, it’s well worth a visit.
+Ned Kelly’s Last Stand at the Glenrowan Tourist Centre features an animatronic display of the gang’s last stand and also serves as a museum documenting the history of the famous bushranger, in particular his final moments.

 Should you be looking for some food, snacks or anything else for that matter, you will also find an assortment of cafes and restaurants along the main road.
 As well as plenty of places to pick up Ned Kelly souvenirs.

-At this end of the trip, it probably goes without saying, but you are probably going to stop into Melbourne.
-So why not check out this comprehensive guide that you’ll find handy if it’s your first trip to the city.
+At this end of the trip, it probably goes without saying, but you are probably going to stop in Melbourne and see what all the fuss is about.
+So why not check out this comprehensive guide that covers everything you need to know ahead of your first trip to the city?